Status: AHDB Spring oilseed rape Descriptive List 2020 /21

-New from DSV, Lumen is the top performing variety on the new Descriptive List.
-It features the second highest gross output 106% ensuring maximum return for growers.
+New from DSV, Lumen is a top performing variety on the new Descriptive List.
+It features a high gross output 105% ensuring maximum return for growers.
 Lumen was grown commercially for the first time in 2017.
-It took significant market share in 2018 producing some impressive yields, with many who were new to growing spring oilseed rape.
+It took significant market share in 2019 producing some impressive yields, with many who were new to growing spring oilseed rape.

 |Gross Output (%)||Seed Yield (%)||Oil Content (%)||Maturity (1-9)|